Zara Benyounes – Violin

 The quartet has an ongoing commitment to new music and to works by neglected women composers of the past.

-they have championed contemporary works by both established and emerging composers and, in recent years, have premiered new works by Philip Cashian, Simon Bainbridge and Poul Ruders.
-In the 2018/19 season they are thrilled to be working closely with esteemed
+their career they have championed contemporary works by both established and emerging composers and, in recent years, have premiered new works by Philip Cashian, Simon Bainbridge and Poul Ruders.
+In the 2018/19 season they are thrilled to be working closely

-École de Musique in Geneva.
+at the Haute École de Musique in Geneva.
 They have also worked closely with Peter Cropper, Quatuor Ebène, Eberhard Feltz, Andràs Keller and David Waterman, at centres such as Pro Quartet, Aldeburgh and IMS Prussia Cove.
-The quartet held the Richard
+The quartet held

-on Meridian Records to critical acclaim.
-They featured on Champs Hill Records complete works for string quartet by Mendelssohn (BBC Magazine’s critics choice 2014) and their forthcoming disc for Champs Hill will be released Summer 2018.
+Young was released on Meridian Records to critical acclaim.
+They featured on Champs Hill Records complete works for string quartet by Mendelssohn (BBC Magazine’s critics choice 2014) and their forthcoming disc for Champs Hill will be released Summer